Registration

 Theater

-Students in this course will study basic play analysis, stage directions, acting techniques from vocal and physical warm-ups, concentration, improvisation, movement through memorized scenes, vocal techniques, and audition prep.
+Students in this course will study basic theater skills including understanding stage directions, developing acting techniques through vocal and physical warm-ups, improvisation, memorized scenes and monologues, vocal techniques, and audition prep.
 Theater history and the basics of playwriting will also be covered.
-This course will have a focus on musical theatre and the production process.
-There is a class fee of $10.00 for this course.
+The main focus of this course is on musical theatre and the production process.
+The final assessment for this course is a mandatory performance at a musical theater review at the end of the semester.
+There is lab fee for this course. **This class can only be taken ONE time in 7th, 8th or 9th grade**

 Creative Writing